aroberge/avantpy/proposal/idea.md

 Others might eventually learn to write programs in standard Python: this is AvantPy's final aim, which is similar to Blockly's *exit strategy*, but is not an absolute requirement.

-The French word *avant* can be translated as *before* in English; I have chosen the word *AvantPy* both to indicate that it would normally be learned before standard Python, most often using a language other than English.

 ## How could it be implemented?

 I created various toy programs [1](https://github.com/aroberge/nonstandard), [2](https://github.com/aroberge/experimental), [3](https://github.com/aroberge/pyextensions) to explore the ideas core to AvantPy, as I briefly described in [this blog post](https://aroberge.blogspot.com/2015/10/from-experimental-import-somethingnew.html) and in subsequent posts. **Note that the description in these